Black Walnut Burl being cut up into slabs for future creations. That was one huge and loud chainsaw.

 THE CARVING PROCESS

-As stated on our vessel and sculpture page, all our pieces are carved.
+As stated above, all our pieces are carved.
 Scott first starts with the chainsaw to remove a bulk of the wood and start the design.
 Then grinders do all the various shaping.
 Below are pictures of some pieces during the process.

 Copyrite 2002-2017 Scott and Stephanie Shangraw.
 All rights reserved.